 Hemangiomas are a benign cancer and can cause dark purple blisters on the skin.
 They arise from blood vessels and UV radiation is thought to play a role in in the disease.
 Dogs with short fur and light skin are more likely to get these, especially in areas of the body with less hair that’s exposed to sunlight, such as the chest and belly.
 Surgical removal is usually recommended.

-Ticks
+5. Ticks

 Sometimes an engorged, feeding tick can look like a blood blister.

-When you should call your veterinarian
+When should you call your veterinarian

-If your dog has a swollen ear or a firm, fluid-filled sac in the ear region, it is possible they may have an ear hematoma.
 If so, it is not a life-threatening problem but is usually uncomfortable, so call your vet and try to have your dog seen within a few days if possible.
 If there is active bleeding that you can see, this becomes an emergency, so bring your dog to the vet immediately.

 If your dog has any of the above abnormalities but is not eating, is lethargic, seems painful, or is not acting like their normal selves, it is always advised to have a vet evaluate them urgently.